p-argento/uni/PROG/Python from Book.md

 They are built using dictionary.keys().
 It means that they the items in a set are unique and immutable.
 However the set itself is mutable.
+Items are not accessible by index nor by keys.
+Use for loops.
+Initialize with { } but without keys.
-Create an empty set by assigning a call to the function `set()` to a variable.
+But for an empty set by assigning a call to the function `set()` to a variable, otherwise it is a dictionary.
 When creating a set, it can be immutable using `frozenset()`.

 Methods